anav-dev/runner-crush/assets/docs/test/TESTING.md

     5. Links: redirect to the corresponding site/section.
     6. Paths: set properly, no broken paths.
     7. Typos: absence of any typing error.
-    8. Contact Form & Success Alert & EmailJS Message: work and are correctly displayed.
+    8. Contact form, success alert and EmailJS message: work and are correctly displayed.

     The bellow table shows manual tests performanced: